DataStatsMohith/DataStatsMohith/README.md

 - 👋 Hi, I’m @DataStatsMohith
 - 👀 I’m interested in the field of Data Science
-- 🌱 I’m currently pursuing Master's degree in Data Science
+- 🌱 I graduated with Master's degree in Data Science from Loughborough University
 - 💞️ I’m looking to collaborate on projects related to data science field
 - 📫 You can reach me on my linkedin : www.linkedin.com/in/mohit-sai-sekharamahanthi
 - 😄 Pronouns: He/Him